 *Couverture chocolate, unlike regular chocolate, contains a greater percentage of cocoa butter relative to the other ingredients.
 This produces a superior flavor and texture that makes couverture the preferred chocolate for ganaches like this.

 Bring the heavy cream to a boil and pour it over the shaved couverture chocolate.
 Let it sit for five minutes.
-Stir in the Kahlua and corn syrup and let it cool for 30 minutes.
+Stir in the Kahlua and corn syrup and let it cool to at least 90 degrees.
 Put it in a piping bag with a small tip and pipe a dime size quantity into the center of the macarons.